FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 Abridged installation instructions are included below.
 Please refer to the [STM32CubeIDE Installation guide](https://www.st.com/resource/en/user_manual/um2563-stm32cubeide-installation-guide-stmicroelectronics.pdf) and the included instructions for your platform if additional help is needed.

-The projects in this repository have been verified with versions 1.8.0 and 1.9.0 of STM32CubeIDE.

 ### Windows Normal Install
 1. Download the [STM32CubeIDE windows zip archive][ide_url_windows].